meetlisa/familyliferocks/_posts/2015-09-25-second-birthday.md

 ---
 layout: post
-title: Florentin's 2nd Birthday: A Band aid and a Gorilla
+title: 2nd Birthday: A Band aid and a Gorilla
 categories: Parenting
 ---